 If you are looking for a true neutral go-to white this color is for you.
 This paint doesn’t lean too warm or cool, it falls right in the middle to make it a perfect match for any palette.

-This color has a slight mint green feel because of it's green undertone.
+This color has a slight mint green feel because of it's warm green undertone.
 Making it a great bright white for a room drenched with warm southern light.

 Hue 2.19GY, Value 9.56, Chrome 0.25, LRV 90%